-- Must be a diplomate of The American Board of Plastic Surgery, Inc. - 2.
-Must have been in the active practice of hand surgery for at least 15 months at the time of examination following the completion of all formal training. - 3.
-Must have a current, valid, full and unrestricted license to practice medicine in a state, territory, or possession of the United States or by a Canadian province.
-The applicant must not be the current subject of any disciplinary action or sanction including, but not limited to, license revocation, suspension, qualification or other sanction, and must continue to be licensed throughout the certification process. - Must submit a photocopy of this license and all registration certificate(s), bearing a valid expiration date with the Application Material and an expiration date valid at the time of the examination with each Reply Form submitted. - Restrictions or sanctions to any medical license must be reported to the Board Office within 60 days of the restriction. - Restrictions will delay the diplomate's progress through the examination process.
+- 4. Must have a current, valid, full and unrestricted license to practice medicine in a state, territory, or possession of the United States or by a Canadian province.
+The applicant must not be the current subject of any disciplinary action or sanction including, but not limited to, license revocation, suspension, qualification or other sanction, and must continue to be licensed throughout the certification process. - Must submit a photocopy of this license and all registration certificate(s), bearing a valid expiration date with the Application Material with an expiration date valid at the time of submission. - Restrictions or sanctions to any medical license must be reported to the Board Office within 60 days of the restriction. - Restrictions will delay the diplomate's progress through the certification process.